Gastric Sleeve Surgery

 As with any surgical procedure, there are minor risks associated with surgery and general anesthesia.
 Patients must take care to follow post-surgical dietary and exercise guidelines in order to achieve satisfactory long-term outcomes from gastric sleeve surgery.

 Will Insurance Cover Gastric Sleeve?

-> In most cases, insurance will fully or partially cover gastric sleeve surgery.
+In most cases, insurance will fully or partially cover gastric sleeve surgery.
 Prior to proceeding with surgery, our team will work with you to verify insurance coverage through your provider, including incorporating any necessary pre-surgical steps, like diet and exercise plans.
-For your convenience, Lenox Hill Bariatric Surgery Program Center accepts most major insurance carriers offered in the state of New York.
+For your convenience, Lenox Hill Bariatric Surgery accepts most major insurance carriers offered in the state of New York.
 If your insurance is not accepted or you do not have insurance, we do accept cash pay and payment plans.

-> *Results may vary.
+*Results may vary.